Our Lady of Fátima: Later years of the children

 Francisco and Jacinta Marto died in the global flu pandemic that began in 1918 and swept the world for two years.
 Francisco Marto died at home on 4 April 1919, at the age of ten.
 Jacinta died at the age of nine in Queen Stephanie's Children's Hospital in Lisbon on 20 February 1920.
-Their mother Olímpia Marto said that her children predicted their deaths many times to her and to curious pilgrims in the brief period after the Marian apparitions.
+Their mother Olímpia Marto said that her children had predicted their deaths many times to her and to curious pilgrims in the brief period after the Marian apparitions.
 They are now buried at the Sanctuary of Fátima.
 They were beatified by Pope John Paul II on 13 May 2000 and canonized by Pope Francis on 13 May 2017.

 On 17 June 1921, at the age of fourteen, Lúcia was admitted as a boarder at the Sisters of Saint Dorothy (Dorothean) school in Vilar, a suburb of Porto, Portugal.
 In 1925, at the age of eighteen, she began her novitiate at the convent of the Sisters of Saint Dorothy in Tui, Spain, near the border with Portugal.
 Lúcia continued to report in her memoir private visions periodically throughout her life.

 On 10 December 1925, she reported a vision of the Virgin Mary, accompanied by the Child Jesus on a luminous cloud, while residing at the convent in Pontevedra, Spain.
 The Virgin Mary defined the conditions for the First Saturdays devotion and asked her to propagate the devotion.
 Later, on 15 February 1926, she reported a subsequent vision of the Christ Child reiterating this request.
 On 13 June 1929, Lúcia reported a vision of the Holy Trinity and the Virgin Mary, who repeated her request for the Consecration of Russia to her Immaculate Heart.
 She also reported a 1931 apparition in Rianxo, Galicia, in which she said Jesus visited her, taught her two prayers, and gave a message addressed to the Catholic Church's hierarchy.

 In 1936 and again in 1941, Sister Lúcia said that the Virgin Mary had predicted the deaths of her two cousins during the second apparition on 13 June 1917.
 According to Lúcia's 1941 account, on 13 June, Lúcia asked the Virgin if the three children would go to heaven when they died.
 She said that she heard Mary reply, "Yes, I shall take Francisco and Jacinta soon, but you will remain a little longer, since Jesus wishes you to make me known and loved on Earth.
 He wishes also for you to establish devotion in the world to my Immaculate Heart."

 In 1947, Sister Lúcia left the Dorothean Order and joined the Discalced Carmelite Order in a monastery in Coimbra, Portugal.
 Lúcia died on 13 February 2005, at the age of 97.
 Her cell was sealed off by the order of the Congregation for the Doctrine of the Faith as part of examination for her canonization, due to the revelations that Sister Lúcia still had after the events at Fátima.